-Soleil Renewable Energy announced that its California-based flagship utility-scale solar and storage project has advanced into the execution phase.
+Soleil Renewable Energy announced that its flagship California utility-scale solar and storage project has entered the execution phase.

 The 880 MWdc solar and 460 MW battery storage project is designed to deliver reliable, dispatchable clean energy at unprecedented scale and efficiency.